owainm713/RFM69HCW-Python-Module/README.md

 Connections to the RFM69HCW breakout board from the Pi are as follows:

-Pi MISO to Radio MISO
+- Pi MISO to Radio MISO
-Pi MOSI to Radio MOSI
+- Pi MOSI to Radio MOSI
-Pi SCLK to Radio SCK
+- Pi SCLK to Radio SCK
-Pi CE1 to Radio CS
+- Pi CE1 to Radio CS
-Pi GPIO ## to Radio EN
+- Pi GPIO ## to Radio EN
-Pi GPIO ## to Radio RST
+- Pi GPIO ## to Radio RST
-Pi 3.3V to Radio VIN
+- Pi 3.3V to Radio VIN
-Pi GND to Radio GND
+- Pi GND to Radio GND
+- Radio DIO0 to DIO5 - not connected

-To operate the radio (via the adafruit breakout board), the Radio EN (enable) pin has to be high (3.3V) and the Radio RST (reset) pin has to be low (GND)
+To operate the radio (via the adafruit breakout board), the Radio EN (enable) pin has to be high (3.3V) and the Radio RST (reset) pin has to be low (GND).
+This module does not use or require the radio's hardware interrupts from DIO0 to DIO5 to operate.
+The module does provide for setting the DIO interrupts if you choose to use them.

 This python module is set up to use the radio's FSK modulation in packet mode.
 I have not tried out the OOK modulation option.
 The module default radio settings include